Book review: The One Thing by Keller & Papasan

-We need to free ourselves from the false belief that starting small means thinking small.
-Narrowing our focus doesn’t indicate we’re not dreaming big enough.
+The answer lies in freeing yourself from the false belief that starting small means thinking small.
+Narrowing your focus doesn’t indicate you’re not dreaming big enough.
 The book argues quite the opposite.

 “Going small” means separating the coulds from the shoulds, the urgent from the important, and the busy stuff from the productive.
 It means identifying the ONE thing to focus on right now that will get you closer to reaching your goals.